fahdalatfi/fahdalatfi/README.md

 cd / <br/>
 cd mind/files/skills :nail_care:<br/>
 As well I used to work with Linux servers since I was 13 :alien: <br/>
-I have good understanding of CSS :dizzy: and HTML :star2: and PHP :sparkles: and now i'm learning the bootstrap framework :smirk: and Javascript is my next victim :rage:<br/>

 Skills: <br/>
 - HTML and CSS/Bootstrap/SASS :blush:<br/>